You are part of the way there already!

 Like anyone else, if a pilot pilot wants to fly a single seat, 254 lb. or less empty weight, 5 gallon or less fuel capacity powered parachute, there are no regulatory requirements for training.
 The prudent pilot certainly seeks out some training since there are basic differences in the category from other types of flying.
 However, the amount of training required is determined by the pilot and not by the regulations.

 If you want to fly a powered parachute with a passenger, then you must get the proper category endorsement.
 You can choose to fly either as a Sport Pilot or a Private Pilot in powered parachutes.
-It is easier to get the sport pilot endorsement for powered parachutes than it is to get the private rating.
+It is far easier to get the sport pilot endorsement for powered parachutes than it is to get the private rating.

 If you're a private pilot that wants to get a sport pilot powered parachute endorsement, you must first work with a powered parachute Certified Flight Instructor (CFI) in order to complete your initial training.
-That CFI can then recommend you to another powered parachute CFI for what is called a proficiency check. (§61.321) The proficiency check is nearly identical to a regular Designated Pilot Examiner (DPE) practical test except that:
+That CFI can then recommend you to another powered parachute CFI for what is called a proficiency check. (per FAR §61.321) The proficiency check is nearly identical to a regular Designated Pilot Examiner (DPE) practical test except that:

 - You don't have to complete a minimum amount of training before the proficiency check.